Koda River (D. R. Congo): Fauna and flora

 Along its descent down the slope of the plateau, the river runs through the Tsili forest, that spans across the Bai (Koda River) valley and the adjacent Ndoogo valley to the east.
 As of 2016, this forest was about 2 km long, centered near 1.996276°N 30.916961°E, at about 1500 m of altitude and about 1.5 km north of the village Ndeke3.
 It is a small relic of the climax tropical forest that once covered the plateau and its slopes.
 The region, and a few more forest patches to its southwest, are one of the last refuges of a subspecies of chimpanzee, Pan troglodytes schweinfurthii.
 At least six other non-human primate species have been reported in the region.

-A documentary film tells the story of the discovery "in live" of this unknown population of chimpanzees, and the scientific researches that have been led in the area by Dr Anne Laudisoit and her team : "MBUDHA, in the chimpanzees' footsteps" (directed by Caroline Thirion, produced by Gedeon Programmes, Clair-obscur Productions and Ushuaïa TV).